- Morgan Freeman

 - Fiona Bruce

-One of the oldest surviving traditional ceremonies still in existence today is the granting of the Freedom of the City of London.
-It is believed that the first Freedom was presented in 1237.
+One of the oldest surviving traditional ceremonies still in existence today, is believed to have been first presented in 1237.

 History and origins